xpack/web-jekyll/_posts/releases/openocd/2019-07-17-openocd-v0-10-0-13-released.md

 ## Changes

+There are no functional changes.

 Compared to the upstream, the following changes were applied:

 - a configure option was added to configure branding (`--enable-branding`)
-- the src/openocd.c file was edited to display the branding string
+- the `src/openocd.c` file was edited to display the branding string
-- the contrib/60-openocd.rules file was simplified to avoid protection related issues.
+- the `contrib/60-openocd.rules` file was simplified to avoid protection related issues.

 ## Known problems